shift-left-demo-org2/2011-06-Neighbours-in-paris-jay-z-kanye-west/README.md

 ## About This Repository

-This repository is named after "Ni**as in Paris" by Jay Z Kanye West, which was one of the top 10 songs on the Billboard Hot 100 chart in 2011.
+This repository is named after "Neighbours in Paris" by Jay Z Kanye West, which was one of the top 10 songs on the Billboard Hot 100 chart in 2011.

 ## Song Information

-- **Title:** Ni**as in Paris
+- **Title:** Neighbours in Paris
 - **Artist:** Jay Z Kanye West
 - **Year:** 2011
 - **Chart:** Billboard Hot 100